SgtLegoTown/CoreArena/README.md

 ---

-## Important: We will be discontinuing this page, please visit https://support.mineacademy.org for support and documentation.

 # CoreArena
 CoreArena is a premium quality Bukkit plugin that brings a whole new experience to your Minecraft server in the form of a monster fight arena.
 Its unique approach is determined by